Halloween in Hawaii by Island

-With as much folklore and mystery as one can find in Hawaii, it is no surprise that these beautiful islands have thrilling events celebrating Halloween!
-For families traveling to Hawaii during the final week of October, there are ample activities to enjoy on each island.
+With as much fun as you can find here, it’s no surprise you can enjoy Halloween in Hawaii.
+For families traveling to Hawaii during October, here are sample Halloween activities on each island.

-Maui: The historic whaling town of Lahaina is the place to be in Maui on Halloween.
-Over 25,000 are in attendance every year, lured by a children’s costume parade, costume competitions, and plenty of candy.
-The Lahaina Halloween Celebration is one of the most popular events, and has been compared to Mardi Gras in New Orleans.
-With Front Street blocked off, people can roam freely, stopping off at bars and restaurants for some mingling with other costume-clad guests.
+The historic whaling town of Lahaina is the place to be on Halloween.
+Over 25,000 are in attendance every year.
+There’s a children’s costume parade, costume competitions and plenty of candy.
+The Lahaina Halloween Celebration is one of the most popular events.
+So much so, some have even compared it to Mardi Gras in New Orleans.
+With Front Street blocked off, people can roam freely, stop off at bars and restaurants and mingle with others.
 For tourists to Hawaii, the evening’s Halloween events in Lahaina will be a memorable occasion for all.
 Entrance to the Lahaina Halloween event is free of charge.

-Big Island: Gather at the Kohala Mountain Farm Pumpkin Patch every weekend in October to find the perfect pumpkin to carve.
-The Big Island’s Hawaii Academy of Arts & Science Theatre Arts Program’s 3rd Annual Spooktacular “House of Horrors” plays on the weekends, with dog-owners being able to explore the island on the Humane Society’s “Howl-Ween Dog Walks” in Hilo and Kona.
-The Hope Christian Fellowship Event hosts a party for families where kids can play games, sport costumes, and witness a giant volcano erupt with candy!
+Gather at the Kohala Mountain Farm Pumpkin Patch every weekend in October to find the perfect pumpkin.
+There is the “House of Horrors” haunted house on the weekends in Puna.
+Dog-owners can explore the island on the Humane Society’s “Howl-Ween Dog Walks” in Hilo and Kona.
+The Hope Christian Fellowship Event hosts a party where kids can play games and witness a volcano erupt with candy.

-Kauai: The Kukui Grove’s Freaky Fridays and Saturdays offer fun Halloween adventures for families.
-Children can play in a carnival, watch live performances and race around a haunted house.
-At the Ghoulish Golf Halloween Celebration at Kauai’s Anaina Hou Community Park visitors can play golf at half price if they come in a Halloween costume.
-For an adult-only crowd, there are costumed dance parties, bars and bashes of a spooky flavor in Kauai at places like Café Portofino, Trees Lounge, and Rob’s Good Times Grill’s Sin City 007 Halloween Party.
+The Kukui Grove’s Freaky Fridays and Saturdays offer fun Halloween adventures for families.
+Children can enjoy a carnival, watch live performances and race around a haunted house.
+At the Ghoulish Golf Halloween Celebration at Anaina Hou Community Park, you can golf at half price with a costume.
+For adults, there are costumed dance parties at places like Café Portofino, Trees Lounge and Rob’s Good Times Grill.

-Kauai visitors can also attend the Lihue Boo Ball where there are photo booths, dancing, and best-costume competitions.
-For younger children and families, exciting activities can be found at the Kauai’s Christian Fellowship Koloa Corn Maze, where kids can explore the maze with flashlights.
-Another festive option is the Annual Fall Festival where families can wear costumes, eat candy, play games, a petting zoo, and ride ponies around Kauai’s Christian Academy campus.
-Children of all ages can enjoy harvest-themed games, which have proven to be a favorite event for both tourists and locals alike.
+Kauai visitors can also attend the Lihue Boo Ball where there are photo booths, dancing, and costume competitions.
+For families with young children, the Kauai’s Christian Fellowship Koloa Corn Maze is a great option.
+Here, kids can explore the maze with flashlights.
+Another festive option is the Annual Fall Festival where families can wear costumes, eat candy, play games and ride ponies.